landowark/submissions/README.md

 ## Using the Gel Box (Wastewater Artic only):

-1. Right click on the run in the Submissions Table to access the context menu.
+1. Right-click on the run in the Submissions Table to access the context menu.
 2. Click on “Gel Box”.
 3. Choose the .jpg file exported from the Egel reader.
 4. Click “Okay”.